jabcom/webhookproxy/README.md

 ---

-**MondayProxy** - The modern way to bridge HTTP and WebSocket protocols! 🚀
+**WebhookProxy** - The modern way to bridge HTTP and WebSocket protocols! 🚀